Keeping your kids entertained on board

 Night Owls: ages 1 to 11

 There’s a smorgasbord of activities for kids on board Carnival’s fun ships.
-But it’s not just about kids – there are plenty of games for the whole family to play together.
-Heading up to the top of the ship, you’ll find a nine-hole mini-golf course~, a sports court for basketball, a jogging track, SplashZone and the famous Green Lightning~ waterslide – just follow the sound of excited screams.
-Carnival’s Twister Waterslide is not so scary.
-A couple of decks down are two swimming pools, plus one for adults only in the Serenity Retreat.
+But it’s not just about kids – there are plenty of activities for the whole family to enjoy together.
+All our ships feature a range of pools, Dive-in Movies. a games arcade and sports courts.
+On Carnival Splendor, you’ll find a nine-hole mini-golf course, SplashZone and the famous Green Lightning waterslide – just follow the sound of excited screams.
+Carnival Adventure and Carnival Encounter feature Speedway Splash Waterslides plus EDGE adventure activities like Walk The Plank and rock climbing.

-Indoors the family-friendly entertainment continues including the Dr. Seuss character parade known as Seuss-A-Palooza, Thing 1 & Thing 2 Birthday Breakfasts* with Cat in the Hat and Friends, Build-A-Bear*, towel animal workshops, a video arcade* plus more.
+Indoors the family-friendly entertainment continues with Thing 1 & Thing 2 Birthday Breakfasts with Cat in the Hat and Friends, Build-A-Bear, towel animal workshops, plus more.

 Of an evening the whole family will enjoy getting dressed up and joining in the fun at one of the many theme nights – it could be 80’s Rock-n-Glow, Elegant Night or the Silent White-Hot Night.
 There are also family-friendly stage shows, comedy acts, movies and more to enjoy.